wp-plugins/ehive-object-details/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.4 =
+* Removed the broken "Replace page title with object name" option.
+* Wrapped eHive Object field values with a span and class ehive-field-value to allow for easy styling.

 = 2.1.3 =
 * Fixed markup bug, removed stray closing div that was breaking some Themes sidebar layouts.
 * Added option to enable or disable linking to an eHive account from the public profile name.